dnnsharp/mailchimp-guide/en/subscribe.md

 # Subscribe

-You can subscribe to Mailchimp with our add-on as follows:
+You can subscribe to Mailchimp using our add-on as follows:

 **Action Form**

-Action Form comes with a Subscribe to Mailchimp template, which has a few predefined fields and actions: First Name, Last Name, Email, Subscribe to Mailchimp, and Display Message.
+Action Form comes with a **Subscribe to Mailchimp** template which has a few predefined fields and actions: First Name, Last Name, Email, Subscribe to Mailchimp, and Display Message.

 ![](Template af.jpg)